The National Beneficiary Survey (NBS)

 We conduct the survey using computer-assisted telephone interviewing (CATI).
 For beneficiaries who do not respond to the CATI interview or who prefer or require an in-person interview, we follow up using computer-assisted personal interviewing (CAPI).
 In an effort to ensure that the survey represents the full range of beneficiary perspectives, we field the survey using procedures that accommodate the needs of respondents with all kinds of disabilities.

 All information that we collect for the NBS is strictly confidential and we do not report it in any way that identifies survey respondents.
-We do not use the information collected for the NBS to determine the continuing eligibility of respondents for disability benefits.We have created Public Use Files for the first four rounds of the NBS.
-We will post the Public Use File for the 2015 NBS in the spring of 2017.
+We do not use the information collected for the NBS to determine the continuing eligibility of respondents for disability benefits.We have created Public Use Files for the first six rounds of the NBS.
 For more information about the Public Use Files, please continue to the NBS Public Use page.

 The following paper, completed as part of the most recent round of the NBS, provides information on the obstacles to finding and maintaining a job and the variety of strategies beneficiaries use to overcome them.